-O'kere falls cafe on the banks of the Kaituna, NZ.
+O'kere falls cafe on the banks of the Kaituna, NZ

-Cafe de la P just off Pucon highstreet, Chile.
+Cafe de la P just off Pucon highstreet, Chile

-Ana's on the beach, Dickensons bay beach, Antigua.
+Ana's on the beach, Dickensons bay beach, Antigua

 With these on the drawing board there were some definite eco and ethical veins running through and a strong similarities in style.
-Ohana was always going to be a converted shipping container and the tag line recycle, reuse, repurpose became a regularly muttered phrase whilst trying to find the next solution through the build. that and "it'll do" but that was mostly when Sarah wasn't around.
+Ohana was always going to be a converted shipping container and the tag line recycle, reuse, repurpose became a regularly muttered phrase whilst trying to find the next solution through the build.
+That and "it'll do" but that was mostly when Sarah wasn't around.

-In the end the walls were made from unused floor panels, front panels from barn roof blown off during the last El Nino, work tops saved from a cancelled order, broken fence posts used as edging, scrapped pallets for signage and a 100 year old rail as a collection shelf
+In the end the walls were made from unused floor panels, front panels from barn roof blown off during the last El Nino, work tops saved from a cancelled order, broken fence posts used as edging, scrapped pallets for signage and a 100 year old rail as a collection shelf.

-Recycleable* - the retailer is the only one that knows what type of cup they use but a massive amount of cups are recycleable... but only once they've had the plastic lining and cardboard separated, something that almost certainly doesn't happen.
+The retailer is the only one that knows what type of cup they use but a massive amount of cups are recycleable... but only once they've had the plastic lining and cardboard separated, something that almost certainly doesn't happen.

+We are different.
 Everything made at Ohana will be handed to you in an actually - mainstream - recyclable container, this is after we've done what we can to reduce it to simply what you need in the first place... so maybe only have that coffee lid if you are driving?